gabrielpnjit/Capstone-FAQ-ChatBot/README.md

-# Capstone FAQ Discord Bot
+# 🤖Capstone FAQ Discord Bot❔
 ## About
 This repo contains all components of the Capstone FAQ Discord Bot:
 - RAG Langchain Endpoint